Maqed/better-auth-email-password/README.md

-Just the very-basic email-password authentication with Next.js, Better-auth and Prisma
+Just the very basic email-password authentication with Next.js, Better-auth and Prisma

 ```bash
 npm i